-BRIDGE DECK WARRANTY REQUIREMENTS

-CONDITION THRESHOLD LIMITS RECOMMENDED

-PARAMETER (PER INDIVIDUAL CORRECTIVE WORK (2)(3)

-BRIDGE) (1)

-Deale Casilian (Langelland > 200/ - 641- Coin de 11 effecte de 1

-Deck Scaling (Less than \geq 20% of the Grind all affected spans; saw cut

-1/4" deep but greater than 1/8" deep) individual bridge deck surface area transverse grooves; seal surface with an approved sealing agent
+BRIDGE DECK WARRANTY REQUIREMENTS CONDITION PARAMETER THRESHOLD LIMITS (PER INDIVIDUAL BRIDGE) (1) RECOMMENDED CORRECTIVE WORK (2)(3) Deck Scaling (Less than 1/4'' deep but greater than 1/8'' deep) ≥ 20% of the individual bridge deck surface area Grind all affected spans; saw cut transverse grooves; seal surface with an approved sealing agent

-1/8 (deep) surface area with an approved seaming agent

 Deck Scaling (Greater \geq 20% of the individual Mill or hydrodemolish a

 than 1/4") bridge deck surface area minimum of 1 inch deep or to

 sound concrete and patch with a

 latex modified concrete

-Spalling Repair spalling ≤ 1/2" deep Perform a Class II repair a
+Spalling Repair spalling $\leq 1/2$ " deep Perform a Class II repair a

-(Minor) or ≤ 1 square foot minimum depth of 3⁄4" below the
+(Minor) or ≤ 1 square foot minimum depth of $\frac{3}{4}$ " below the

-top mat of rebar and repair with
+- top mat of rebar and repair with

 concrete or a non-shrink grout as

 directed by the Engineer.

-Spalling Repair spalling > 1/2" deep Perform a Class II repair a
+Spalling Repair spalling $> 1/2$ " deep Perform a Class II repair a

-(Major) or > 1 square foot minimum depth of 3⁄4" below the
+(Major) or > 1 square foot minimum depth of $\frac{3}{4}$ " below the

-top mat of rebar and repair with
+- top mat of rebar and repair with

 concrete or a non-shrink grout as

 directed by the Engineer.

 Cracking 0% to 20% of deck surface Seal surface with an approved

 (Map cracking) sealing agent

 Cracking Greater than 20% of deck Mill or Hydro demolition a

 (Map cracking) minimum 1" deep or to sound

 concrete; repair with latex

 modified concrete

 Skid Resistance > 37 Diamond grind or otherwise

 scarify the deck to bring back

 within threshold limit

-- (1) Warranty Corrective Work is required upon documentation of the threshold limit being met or exceeded - (2) Repairs are dependant upon size, depth and cause; therefore, all corrective work shall be approved by NCTA - (3) If amount of deck repair exceeds 40% of deck surface area, then corrective work shall be performed to entire deck area, unless otherwise directed.
+(1) Warranty Corrective Work is required upon documentation of the threshold limit being met or exceeded

+(2) Repairs are dependent upon size, depth and cause; therefore, all corrective work shall be approved by NCTA

+(3) If amount of deck repair exceeds 40% of deck surface area, then corrective work shall be performed to entire deck area, unless otherwise directed.